 Do You Have Albums Like This You Want to Sell?

-I am always looking to buy new heavy metal and punk rock records, vinyl, and CD collections and I pay top. dollar for great collections like this.
-If you have metal or punk vinyl like this to sell, contact me at the info listed below.
+I am always looking to buy new heavy metal and punk rock records, vinyl, and CD collections and I pay top.
+Dollar for great collections like this.
+If you have metal or punk vinyl like this to sell, contact me using the info listed below.

 This article is a continuation of my 2020 blog post detailing the most expensive metal CDs we have first-hand experience with from buying many heavy metal CDs.
 For the 2021 update, I have expanded the list to 25 because we’ve grown considerably as a business.
 The values assigned to each are based on amounts we have sold them for and are not an aggregate.
 All CDS from the 2020 blog post have also been excluded from this list, but you can view the archive here.